memgraph/docs/cypher-manual/reading-existing-data.md

 ## UNION and UNION ALL

-openCypher supports combining results from multiple queries into a single result set.
+Cypher supports combining results from multiple queries into a single result set.
 That result will contain rows that belong to queries in the union respecting the union type.